 Adelina's Life Experience with Trauma and Therapy

-My work with clients brings into the therapy room many different life stories that illustrate how therapy works.
+My work with clients brings into our session many different life stories that illustrate how therapy works.
 Of course I cannot share those accounts with you because of confidentiality, but I can share with you the following account of my own life experiences that gives me particular empathy as a therapist.

 As a youngster in Taiwan I used to love to climb like a monkey on my father's grape vines behind our house.
 At the age of eight I was injured in an automotive accident that resulted in the amputation of my left leg above the knee.
 My monkey climbing days were over.
 In the many months before I could get a prosthesis my elder sister would carry me to school on her back.
 During recess I could only sit indoors and look out the window at my classmates playing.
 Even after I got a prosthesis, I could never run again.